natir/blog/content/long-read-misassemblies/index.md

 Quast was a very useful tool and they integrate now many other assembly evaluating tools (BUSCO, [GeneMark](http://exon.gatech.edu/GeneMark/), [GlimmerHMM](https://doi.org/10.1093/bioinformatics/bth315), [barnap](https://github.com/tseemann/barrnap))

-Recently, with Rayan Chikhi and Jean-Stéphane Varré, I publish a [preprint](https://www.biorxiv.org/content/10.1101/674036v2) about [yacrd](https://github.com/natir/yacrd/) and [fpa](https://github.com/natir/fpa), two standalone tools they can be introduced in assembly pipeline to remove very bad reads region and filter out low-quality overlap.
+Recently, with Rayan Chikhi and Jean-Stéphane Varré, we publish a [preprint](https://www.biorxiv.org/content/10.1101/674036v2) about [yacrd](https://github.com/natir/yacrd/) and [fpa](https://github.com/natir/fpa), two standalone tools they can be introduced in assembly pipeline to remove very bad reads region and filter out low-quality overlap.
 We evaluate the effect of this tools on without correction long-reads assembly pipeline ([miniasm](https://github.com/lh3/miniasm) and [redbean](https://github.com/ruanjue/wtdbg2)) and compare assembly quality of different pipeline with quast.

-We send this paper to a journal, and Reviewer 3 say something like that "quast isn't a good tool to evaluate high error assembly, the number of misassemblies was probably over evaluate." and it's true.
-Miniasm and redbean perform an assembly without read correction step (and without consensus step form miniasm).
+We send this paper to a journal, and Reviewer 3 say something like that "quast isn't a good tool to evaluate high error assembly, the number of misassemblies was probably over evaluate." and it's probably true.

+Miniasm and redbean perform an assembly without read correction step (and without consensus step for miniasm).
 The low quality of contigs sequence have an important impact on her mappability and quast could confuse a low-quality region misaligned with misassemblies.
-First question how quast define a misassemblies?
+To confirm if quast misassemblies is or isn't a good metrics to evaluate we need to know what is a quast misassemblies?

 ## Quast misassemblies definition